leonp/leonp.github.io/_posts/2014-09-15-new-library-almere-for-everyone.md

 ---
 title: The New Library, Almere &#8211; What a universal library service looks like
 layout: post
+excerpt: The Almere library looks like somewhere anyone would like to spend a few hours.
+That's what all libraries should be like.
 ---

 Noted: an <a href="http://www.shareable.net/blog/how-a-new-dutch-library-smashed-attendance-records">article on the <i>Nieuwe Bibliotheek</i> in the Dutch town of Almere</a>.